By Lynton March 2026 12 Min Read Market Analysis

 05

-The companies that ship AI-native infrastructure in the next two to three quarters will define their markets.
-Incumbents are scrambling.
-Startups are everywhere.
-This isn't a forecast.
-It's happening now.
+The companies deploying AI-native infrastructure right now will define their markets.
+This isn't a forecast for next year.
+It's happening today.

 You've seen the evidence.
 Now see where you stand.